Quantum Optimal Control via Semi-Automatic Differentiation: Gradient-based Optimal Control

 \subsection{Optimization Functionals}

 Mathematically, quantum control problems are solved by iteratively minimizing an optimization functional of the general form

-The terms that constitute the total functional are the final time functional $J_T$ and the running costs $g_{a,b}(t)$ that may encode penalties on the pulse amplitudes or on the propagated states. $J_T$ depends explicitly on the states $\{\ket{\Psi_k(T)}\}$ that result from a forward propagation of some set of states $\{\ket{\phi_k}\}$ at $t=0$ under the control fields $\epsilon_l(t)$, were the index $l$ numbers independent control fields, e.g., in the example in Section~\ref{sec:transmon}, the real and imaginary part of a complex-valued microwave field in a rotating frame, or equivalently the amplitude and phase of the microwave field in the non-rotating frame.
+The terms that constitute the total functional are the final time functional $J_T$ and the running costs $g_{a,b}(t)$ that may encode penalties on the pulse amplitudes or on the propagated states. $J_T$ depends explicitly on the states $\{\ket{\Psi_k(T)}\}$.
+These are the result of a forward propagation of some set of states $\{\ket{\phi_k}\}$ at $t=0$ under the control fields $\epsilon_l(t)$.
+The index $l$ numbers independent control fields.
+In the example in Section~\ref{sec:transmon}, this would be the real and imaginary part of a complex-valued microwave field in a rotating frame, or equivalently the amplitude and phase of the microwave field in the non-rotating frame.
 The index $k$ numbers different ``objectives'' that must be achieved simultaneously.
 For the example of a two-qubit gate $\Op{O}$, $k$ numbers the four logical basis states $\ket{00}$, $\ket{01}$, $\ket{10}$, and $\ket{11}$.
 Then, a typical functional is

 with $N=4$, where $\ket{\phi_k^{\tgt}} \equiv \Op{O} \ket{\phi_k}$ is a target state at $t=T$ and \Op{U} is the time evolution operator, so that $\ket{\Psi_k(T)} \equiv \Op{U} \ket{\phi_k}$.

 On the left-hand side the functional $J$ explicitly depends on a set of control parameters $\{\epsilon_{nl}\}$.
 We will primarily focus here on piecewise constant control fields.
 In this case, $\epsilon_{nl}$ is the value of the $l$'th control field on the $n$'th interval of the time grid.
 With $N_T$ time intervals, the time evolution operator is then $\Op{U} = \prod_{n=N_T}^{n=1} e^{-\ii \Op{H}_n dt_n}$ where $\Op{H}_n$ is the Hamiltonian for the $n$'th interval on the time grid, $dt_n = t_{n} - t_{n-1}$, typically $\Op{H}_n = \Op{H}^{(0)} + \sum_l \epsilon_{nl} \Op{H}^{(l)}$ with the drift Hamiltonian $\Op{H}^{(0)}$ and the control Hamiltonians $\{\Op{H}^{(l)}\}$; although a nonlinear dependency on the control fields is also possible.